mcomella/mcomella.github.com/_posts/2016-03-19-droidcon-at-a-glance.md

-This week I had the opportunity to discover the great depths of innovation present in the Android developer community, who have taken it upon themselves to explore strange new worlds, to seek out new technologies, and to boldy go where no dev as gone before -- it's reminiscent of the exciting innovations currently impacting the web.
+This week I had the opportunity to discover the great depths of innovation present in the Android developer community, who have taken it upon themselves to explore strange new worlds, to seek out new technologies, and to boldly go where no dev as gone before -- it's reminiscent of the exciting innovations currently impacting the web.
 For example, Lyft is re-inventing the wheel (no pun intended) with [View-only development][view-only], startups such as [Nimbledroid][] are creating